Oregon State Police

 About the Oregon State Police

-The operator of the Ford (Wickliffe) was not wearing a seatbelt and was declared deceased at the scene.
+The operator of the Chevrolet (Weathers) was pronounced deceased at the scene.

-The highway was impacted for approximately an hour during the on-scene investigation.
-The primary cause of the crash is believed to be speed.
+The highway was impacted for approximately 9.5 hours during the on-scene investigation.
+The cause of the crash is under investigation.

-OSP was assisted by Chiloquin Fire and ODOT.
+OSP was assisted by Western Lane Ambulance and Fire, Mapleton Fire, and ODOT.

 # # #